71/asmdot/docs/HACKING.md

 parsers are simple scripts that use [Parsy](https://github.com/python-parsy/parsy) as well as some internal utilities.

-Please see the [arch](../asm/arch) directory for some example parsers.
+Please see the [arch](../asm/arch) directory for some example parse.

+Note that instruction formats between all architectures are **different**; thus all parsers behave differently, and do not follow specific rules.

 ## Adding emitters
 Emitters are Python modules of the following form, and are used to extend